cyruscyliu/firmguide/README.md

 #### for a single firmware blob
 #### for tons of firmware blob

-Prepare a file or a table with firmware information in, say [firmware.text](./database/firmware.text).
+Prepare a file or a table with firmware information in it, say [firmware.text](./database/firmware.text).
-The firmware.text is in CSV format(space not comma, in fact), and you can use any other formats your like.
+The firmware.text is in CSV format(in fact, space not comma), and you can use any other formats your like.
 This file shows a least set of attributes you should put in your own file or table for your firmware: uuid, path, arch, endian, and brand.